azarelga/azarelga/readme.md

-- 😁👍👍
+# hi 😁👍👍
 - 🌞 hi my name is azarel but i think its cooler to just call me sweetheart
-- 📕 currently learning in first semester informatics telkom university
+- 📕 currently learning in institut teknologi sepuluh nopember
 - 🐱‍🏍 very interested in data science and software development
-- 🙏 this account is only to setup for future needs since in the meantime i only understand print() from python
-- 🔊 probably crying to phoebe bridgers right now
 - thank you for reading my readme 😁👍👍